• HEALTH RULES REGARDING VEGADHARANA AND HITA AHARA-VIHARA

 RULES REGARDING HITA AHARA (WHOLESOME DIET)

-• Meaning: Food should be:
+• Food should be:

 • Hita (wholesome)